-Although you can specify a different folder for the working directory for the software, we recommend that you use the default Applications folder.
+(i) Although you can specify a different folder for the working directory for the software, we recommend that you use the default Applications folder.

-A folder named RBRRuskin appears in the Applications folder.
+An application named Ruskin appears in the Applications folder.

 You may want to drag the Ruskin.app application to the Dock.